Andrychów: History

 In the summer 1772 (see Partitions of Poland), Andrychów was seized by the Austrian troops.
 New authorities changed its name into Andrichau, and until November 1918, it remained in Austrian province of Galicia.
 For some time, both the village of Andrychów and the town of Andrychów existed.
-In 1778 the village had the population of 598, and the town 2,475.
+In 1778 the village had a population of 598, and the town 2,475.
 In 1791, first school was opened in the town.
-In the mid-1800s, the Industrial Revolution reached Andrychów, together with an influx of Jewish settlers, for whom a synagogue was built in 1884.
+In the mid-1800s, the Industrial Revolution reached Andrychów, together with an influx of Jewish settlers, for whom a synagogue was built in 1885.
 On June 27, 1868, the town and the village were merged, and two years later, Andrychów received its first rail connection.
 On June 20, 1893, large parts of the town burned in a fire.

 In the Second Polish Republic Andrychów belonged to Kraków Voivodeship.
 In 1926 the town was electrified, and in 1934–1939, several public works projects were carried out, including a sewage system, improved road system, a swimming pool and a municipal stadium.
 First gas station was opened in 1929, and since 1926, the town had regular bus connections with Kraków and Bielsko-Biała.

 On September 4, 1939, Andrychów was captured by the Wehrmacht at the beginning of World War II.
 The town was incorporated directly into the Third Reich, and on November 24, 1939, the Germans burned the local synagogue.
 They conscripted Jews for forced labor and beat and tortured members of the Jewish community.
 In September, 1941, the Germans established a Jewish ghetto in a poor part of town, with the displaced Poles taking over Jewish houses.
 The Jewish community continued to worship, organized clandestine schools for their children, and established a day care and public kitchens to feed the hungry.
 In July 1942, the Germans rounded up the Jewish population.
 About 100 ill and unfit were sent to Wadowice and from there to be murdered at Belzec.
 Another 40 were sent to Auschwitz where most were immediately murdered or perished later from starvation, beatings, or disease.
 More than 100 were sent to labor camps and another 60 to the Wadowice ghetto.